AdamGCastle/BookCatalogMVC/README.md

 Enjoy!

 click on BookCatalogMvc.sln to open the project.
-You will need Visual Studio installed on you machine.
+You will need Visual Studio installed on your machine.